mukeshdani/Dev/Azure & Cloud Computing/Microsoft Fabric/Microsoft Fabric.md

 #### Experience:
 A collection of capabilities targeted to a specific functionality.
 The Fabric experiences include Synapse Data Warehouse, Synapse Data Engineering, Synapse Data Science, Synapse Real-Time Analytics, Data Factory and power BI

+#### Item:
+An item a set of capabilities within an experience.
+For example, the Data Engineering experience includes the Lakehouse, notebook and Spark job definition items.

+#### Tenant:
+A tenant is a single instance of fabric for an organization and is aligned with a Microsoft Entra ID.

+#### Workspace:
+A workspace is a collection of items.
+It acts as a container that leverages capacity for the work that is executed and provides controls for who can access the items in it.
+For example, in a workspace, users create reports, notebooks, semantic models.